So as I was brainstorming reasons for my worsening back/neck pain I came to an Oprah “AHA!” moment.

 Then during childbirth with my daughter, she broke my butt.
 Literally.
 She snapped my tailbone leaving it hanging by a thread of bone.
 I sat on a donut for the first year to 18 months post baby, nursed her on my knees, stood while rocking her, sat in the crack of the sofa and because it healed sideways it still throbs on occasion.

 Because of those two issues with my back I thought that this progression in pain since having Roman via C-Section (they said it was likely he would do the same to my tailbone if I didn’t) were the reasons.

 I NEVER put the Diastasis Recti/back pain together until last night.
 After doing more research on one causing the other I realized that besides my 90 year old man’s ass on my stomach, it is also causing my back pain to gradually worsen.
 “AHA!!
 SeeeREEEEnnnaaaaaa solved the prOOOOOOOBLEEEEEM!”
 That was said in my best Oprah’s grand announcement voice.
 Just imagine her saying, “John TraVOOOOOOOOOLLLLLTAAAAAA!!”
 Yup, that’s it!

-I will track my progress, including before and after shots of an area that only my sisters, mom and besties have been unfortunate to have seen (that’s a warning).
+When the time comes, I will track my progress including before and after shots of an area that only my sisters, mom and besties have been unfortunate to have seen (that’s a warning).
 Plus, I’ll let you guys know what I think.
 It could be helpful to many of you as I know this is a pretty common thing.